Maninder1220/INT-ProJ/Docker/README.md

 It is a simple command line application which take an input and then identify weather it is Even or Odd or Invalid input

-# Project 2 Persisting Volume Project | Project Name : Doc-Jen-Vol | Status : Working
+# Project 2 Persisting Volume Project | Project Name : Doc-Jen-Vol | Status : Complete
 In this project i will create a Docker Volume Locally(Laptop) and Remotely(Cloud) to persist volume of our jenkins server.